ZqGao-NYU/SE-CloudLGU/api.md

 - password: password - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid)

 **Return**
-- status: confirmation status - string (success or failure, check whether the password and username are correct )
+- sucess:  bool (success or failure, check the correctness of the user's email and password)
 - useridentity: identity - string （Staff, Students, Administer)

 ---